-The lesson of this passage is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after-just as in the days of Noah and just as in the days of Lot!
-If you want to be among those "taken" to heaven before judgement rains on earth you had better start now.
+Therefore, the lesson of Jesus' analogy is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after—just as the flood did in the days of Noah and just as the brimstone fell in the days of Lot!
+If you want to be among those "taken" to heaven before judgment rains on earth you had better start now.

 If Everyone Is Gathered, Why are Some Working and Some Sleeping?

 This passage and others seem to contradict the single "place of safety" view that Revelation 12 teaches, or that God's servants will be gathered in one place.
+Why?
 The problem is in how Jesus mentions that some will be working in the fields and at baking and some will be sleeping.
-This makes no sense unless those taken are scattered on different sides of the world.
+This makes no sense unless those taken are scattered on different sides of the globe in different time zones (sorry, flat earthers).
 Another problematic passage is Mark 13:27 which says, "He will send out the angels and gather His elect from the four winds, from the end of the earth to the end of the sky."
 Again, why would there be such language unless those raptured were not scattered everywhere?

 Therefore, when the rapture happens, God will have some living servants in every part of the world.
 In this way, those taken will come from nearly every time zone or from parts of the world where it is morning, noon and night just as this parable depicts through the two women baking bread, two men working in the field and two sleeping in the same bed, respectively.
 If it was not for the protected 144,000 still being out providing the witness up until the end of the Great Tribulation, Jesus could not have described the three parts of day scenarios affected by the rapture!